 A more in depth look at my favorite knives and what makes them my top recommendations.

 My favorite knife of all time and the one I carry most, the 0452CF has earned our Editor’s Choice Award.
 It may be a little big for some people but it’s just right for me.
 I love the sleek Sinkevich design, premium materials, and precision craftsmanship.
 I’ve field dressed elk and mule deer with it, carried it most days for a couple years and even lightly batoned wood with it in a wet pinch on multiple occasions (I don’t actually recommend batoning with folding blades, you WILL eventually break it).
-Though it boasts a relatively large 4.1″ blade made of awesome CPM-S35VN steel (my favorite blade steel for folders), it still weighs a comfortable 4.4 oz.
+Though it boasts a relatively large 4.1″ blade made of excellent CPM-S35VN steel, it still weighs a comfortable 4.4 oz.
 It’s slim design and deep carry pocket clip make it feel like carrying a smaller knife.
 The blade detent, ball bearing pivot, frame lock, and flipper combine perfectly for a fast, silky smooth flipping action.
 The secret of it’s great size to weight ratio are the handle materials, with carbon fiber on one side and titanium on the other.
 It might be a bit pricey but I doubt you can find a better premium knife costing twice as much, including Sebenzas in my opinion.

 More Info/Current Pricing from Amazon.com